douglasbarnes/CyberThreat2019.Binary2/README.md

        On error, all requests return -1, and errno is set appropriately.
 Since the value returned by a successful PTRACE_PEEK* request may be -1, the caller must clear errno before the call, and then check it afterward to determine whether or  not  an  error  occurred.
 ```
 As the man page shows, ptrace returns -1 on error, from there its pretty obvious the program will exit or mislead us.
 Whatever happens from now on isn't reliable.
-There isn't a great way to stop this other than using another debugger or patching the binary, from now I will just change EAX(the exit code of ptrace) each time to 0.
+This is super important to keep in mind when reversing, once you're found out you need to restart, or even in some scenarios such as malware reversal, reset your VM.
+There isn't a great way to stop ptrace here other than using another debugger or patching the binary(ideally we would buffer overflow and mess with the GOT, but with this binary there is no opportunity), from now I will just change RAX(where the exit code is stored) each time to 0.
 Jumping over functions is risky, memory could be changed, other things could happen, this isn't strictly an "anti debugger function".

 P.S
 1. We could have found all this out by stepping into the call, GDB does most of the heavy lifting for us, but its nice to know how it works.
-2. Another way of doing the last part would be to use objdump -d to view the PLT.
+2. Another way of finding the address would be to use objdump -d to view the PLT like that.
 3. This binary uses another noobproofing method after this, if you read everything I wrote you'll know whats going on)

-*3. More wrapped functions*
+**3. Time**
-After seeing how easily a function can be wrapped as something else-- just by changing the address it points to in the GOT, we have learned are lesson and are never ever going to blindly next over a call function again, stepping in then using "fin" to exit out is always a safer option.
+After seeing how easily a function can be wrapped as another-- just by changing the address it points to in the GOT, we have learned are lesson and are never ever going to blindly next over a call function again, stepping in then using "fin" to exit out is always a safer option.
 Because of that, we immediately know whats going on when we see
 ```
  0x555555556004    call   exit@plt <0x555555555030>
         status: 0x555555557100 ◂— 'What is the answer to the Ultimate Question of Life, The Universe and Everything?\n'
 ```
-A *char[] being passed to exit.
+A *char[] being passed to exit, something is up.
 After we step in, we see that exit is actually a wrapper for printf.
 ```
 0x7ffff7ac8560 <printf>        sub    rsp, 0xd8
 0x7ffff7ac8567 <printf+7>      mov    qword ptr [rsp + 0x28], rsi